protoporos/alternative-world/README.md

 This is an open project for people, who not only imagine a better world, but who are willing to create such a world.
 This world should meet all human needs for everyone while staying inside planetary boundaries.
 We are convinced that by creating such a new system, we can happily replace the old obsolete one since it will become needless.

-The repository hosts a number of different files with different duties.
-The file [nodes.md](https://github.com/protoporos/alternative-world/blob/main/nodes.md) lists nodes of such a system which already have been created by lovely people imagining a better world.

 ## CHARACTERISTICS

 - **living in communities**: not only is it closer to our human needs but also, a more efficient use of resources.
 This prerequisite of sharing an hibitation results in a number of other things that define how life looks like in this alternative world: